richa-jain1996/system-design-knowledge-base/README.md

 # system-design-knowledge-base
 System Design knowledge is required to crack interviews for Software Developer role.
 This knowledge is not just limited to interviews .
 It is required to carry out daily tasks in any product based company.

-1. Scaling_The_System : Will give you a brief overview of how to scale a system starting from a single server application.
+1. Scaling_The_System : Gives an overview of how to scale a system starting from a single server application.